oracle/rewrite-recipes/rewrite-weblogic/docs/concepts/README.md

 ## Troubleshooting

-Here are some issues associated with OpenRewrite recipes that you may encounter in the WebLogic Server 15.1.1.0.0 beta release.
+Here are some issues associated with OpenRewrite recipes that you may encounter in the WebLogic Server 15.1.1.0.0 release.

 **Issue** </br>
 WebLogic OpenRewrite recipes do not support the transformation of descriptors that use DTD references.
 <!-- Bug #37639800 -->

 **Issue** </br>
-To migrate Spring Framework applications to WebLogic Server version 15.1.1.0.0 (BETA) and Jakarta EE 9.1, using either JDK17 or JDK21, you should have:
+To migrate Spring Framework applications to WebLogic Server version 15.1.1.0.0 and Jakarta EE 9.1, using either JDK17 or JDK21, you should have:
 * Spring Framework version 5.3 or later.
 We have not tested and we don’t support updating from earlier versions of Spring Framework.
 * A supported Hibernate version for Jakarta EE 9.1.
 Make sure that the Spring Framework application compiles and runs.
 * Run both Hibernate and Spring recipes together.